-While tourism has definitely taken over, the balance between convenience and authenticity is just right.
-Chefchaouen is a small mountain town in north-eastern Morocco with a population of 40,000, built at an altitude of 600m at the foot of the Kelaa and Meggou mountains, which form the Jebel Chaouen on the Rif mountain range.
+Beautifully perched beneath the primeval peaks of the Rif, Chefchaouen is a small mountain town in north-eastern Morocco with a superb setting and a population of 40,000, built at an altitude of 600m at the foot of the Kelaa and Meggou mountains, which form the Chaouen jebel.

-It is full of charm and authenticity and away from the major tourist centres.
+While tourism has definitely taken over, the balance between ease and authenticity is just right.
+It is full of charm and authenticity and away from the big tourist centres.

 Sign In to publish a review